njlr/masws/README.md

 masws
 =====

-About
+A Turtle Encoding of GiantBomb.com
 -----
-Multi-agent Sematic Web Coursework

-A turtle encoding of GiantBomb.com

 Jibran Khan